srishti-khandelwal-coindcx/rest-api/source/index.html.md

 # Authentication

 <aside class="warning">All the Authenticated API calls use POST method.
 Parameters are to be passed as JSON in the request body.
-Every request must contain a timstamp parameter of when the request was generated.</aside>
+Every request must contain a timestamp parameter of when the request was generated.</aside>

 > To authorize, use this code: